Skip to Main Content

 Coats, backpacks, briefcases, and any other kinds of cases or carriers are not allowed in research areas.

 Researchers should not mark, trace over, write on, fold, or otherwise handle materials in any manner that might alter their appearance or cause damage.
-The staff may require other special handling procedures, depending on materials used.
+The staff may require special handling procedures, depending on materials used.

 Researchers may not remove materials from research areas for any purpose, or rearrange the order in which they are delivered.